The Marvelous Land Of Oz

 smile.

-right," she exclaimed, "and certainly have reason to be proud of
+are right," she exclaimed, "and certainly have reason to

 mounted